UIUC-ECE374B/su25/exams.md

 #### Use pen

 The exams will be scanned and uploaded to Gradescope where they will be graded by the TAs.
 Unfortunately, last semester we had a problem with a number of individuals that used a pencil with a light touch causing the exam to be illegible.
 Therefore, we're banning pencils.
 I'm not going to go around confiscating pencils like some weird pen nazi, but if we see an exam that is difficult to read, we will take off points.
+Just use pen, if you need to change something you can always cross out the previous answer and make a note for the grader to look at the scratch page.

 ### Regrades